yasaman-ranjbar/ozon-challange/README.md

-# Ozone Mini Product Dashboard
+# Ozone Mini Product Store

 This project was built as part of the **Frontend Developer** interview assignment.
 It is implemented using **Next.js (App Router)**, **TypeScript**, **TailwindCSS**, and **Zustand**.